The Blog Social

 Even with the best email marketing strategies in place, these mistakes can tank your results:

 Asking for too much information.
 Name and email?
 Perfect.
-Name, email, phone number, business name, and favorite color?
+Name, email, phone number, business name, and favourite colour?
 Hard pass.
 Keep your forms short and simple.

 Not delivering on your promise.
 If you say they’ll get a freebie instantly, make sure they actually do.
 Broken promises = instant unsubscribes.